jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 1. Retrieve the user from the database, based on the supplied email address
 2. Verify that the given password matches that stored in the database against the user
 3. Log the user in
-4. Set a cookie on the request, which will be passed back on subsequent requests, so the user can stay logged in across requests.
+4. Set a cookie on the request, so the user can stay logged in.

 We do not have any means of fetching the user from the database using their email address (we have not fleshed out `getUserByEmail` yet), so we will need to add this.